nestauk/old_nesta_daps/nesta/core/schemas/tier_1/mappings/README.rst

 	    ├── nih_mapping.json
 	    └── nulls.json

-Firstly, consider the contents of the :code:`defaults` subdirectory:

-- :code:`index.json` should contain default :code:`settings.index` information for all mappings.
-At time of writing, this is actually just a blank file, since we seldom override default shard sizes, and such like.
-- :code:`settings.json` should contain all other default :code:`settings` fields for all mappings - for example analyzers.
+Firstly we consider :code:`defaults/defaults.json` which should contain all default fields for all mappings - for example standard analyzers and dynamic strictness.
+We might also consider putting global fields there.

 Next consider the :code:`datasets` subdirectory.
 Each mapping file in here should contain the complete :code:`mappings` field for the respective dataset.
 The naming convention :code:`<dataset>_mapping.json` is a hard requirement, as :code:`<dataset>` will map to the index for this :code:`dataset` at any given :code:`endpoint`.